 Trade Union Act and its evolution is an interesting topic and one of the most important topics in UPSC EPFO Exam Preparation.
 Trade Union Act deals with the registrations of Trade Unions while empowering Government of India to make legislations for administering Trade Unions Related laws.

 NM Joshi- The Father of Trade Unionism In India– Introduced The Trade Union Bill in Assembly in 1921.However the very Idea of Trade Unions in India can be traced back to N.M.
 Lokhande who called for the first conference of workers in 1884.
-Another very important event in evolution of Trade Unionism in India is the formation of Ahmedabad Textile Labour Association.

 Formation of All India Trade Union Congress – AITUC